amitkgupta/amitkgupta.github.io/source/_posts/2014-07-19-is-math-programming-youre-asking-the-wrong-question-part-1.markdown

 2. Understanding math-flavoured concepts from computer science, such as big O analysis, has little correlation with a solid understanding of the problems most developers need to solve.
 3. While programmers do require abstract thinking and problem solving skills, there is nothing special about math as a way to develop these skills.

-So the question that's truly of interest here is not whether math *is* programming, but
+So the question that's truly of interest here is not whether programming *is* math, but

 > In what ways, and to what extent, does learning and knowing math and computer science help programmers solve problems?
 <!--more-->